 North beach is probably our favourite of the 4 beaches in Tenby, possibly due to the fact we started coming here over 40 years ago!

-So named because it’s at the North end of Tenby, it’s easy to spot as the one with the big rock in the middle.
+At the North end of Tenby, it’s easy to spot as the one with the big rock in the middle.
 Just one of the things we love about this one is the café right on the beach.

 Overlooked by Tenby town centre we usually find it a bit quieter than the others and because it faces East, it gets the full benefit of the sun for most of the day.